soulspace-org/overarch/doc/design.md

    includes.
 It should have no influence on the rendering rules of the views.

-Q: **How should the export be implemented so that there is a clear separation between the selection of and iteration over the relevant content and the format specific rendering of the content?**
+Q: **How should the rendering be implemented so that there is a clear separation between the selection of and iteration over the relevant content and the format specific rendering of the content?**

 A: As said above, the rendering can be flat or hierarchical, depending on the type of view to be rendered.
 Both the selection and the iteration for